splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

 Following the line in the *identifier* rule, you are now at a junction where you can choose to end the identifier or add in additional letters, digits, and underscores.
 Calling the procedure `d` would be valid, but it would be poor form as it doesn't really tell us what the procedure does.
 So you can follow the arrow in the diagram down and through *letter* again to add an `r`: so far we now have `dr`.
 Notice that after this letter there is the option to loop back, and if you follow this you can add in additional letters etc. Using this we can add in two more letters to give `draw`.

 At this point we have an issue.
 You can't name the procedure "draw image", as the C/C++ language does not support spaces in identifiers.
 Spaces and other whitespace characters are used to separate things in the code, so they cannot be within an identifier.
 At this point we have several options as to how we can add in the second word.
 Firstly you could add in an underscore ( _ ) to separate out the words.
 This style is known as **snake case** and is what we will use for naming our procedures as this mirrors the style used in the C/C++ standard library.
-So, following the grammar we can make the procedure's identifier `draw_iamge`.
+So, following the grammar we can make the procedure's identifier `draw_image`.
 All of the different style options are shown in the following list.

 * Using all lowercase with underscores to separate words is known as **snake case** and would result in the identifier being named **draw_image**.
 * Starting with a lowercase character and new words with an upper case character is known as **camel case** and would result in the identifier being named **drawImage**.